-- All policies are detailed and specific so they can actually be useful to both managers and employees.
+- All policies are detailed and specific so that they can be useful to both managers and employees.
 Any ambiguity in the handbook will make policy enforcement extremely difficult.
-In addition, ambiguity can allow managers and employees to interpret policies subjectively and introduce a fairness and, therefore, a legal issue which negates the policies articulated in the handbook.
+In addition, ambiguity can allow managers and employees to interpret policies subjectively and introduce fairness and, therefore, a legal issue that negates the policies articulated in the handbook.

 Step 5: A HUMAN CAPITAL GAP ANALYSIS PROGRAM TO ASSESS YOUR HUMAN ASSET MANAGEMENT STRATEGY©

-Once you have taken the time to create an organization chart, an organigram, robust job descriptions with multiple uses and a relevant employee handbook, these structures and processes provide you with current employee data which can be analyzed and used to assess your Human Asset Management Strategy (HAMS)©.
+Once you have taken the time to create an organization chart, an organigram, robust job descriptions with multiple uses, and a relevant employee handbook, assess your employees to ensure that their skills stay aligned with your corporate strategy.
+Then, these structures and processes provide you with current employee data, which can be analyzed and used to assess your Human Asset Management Strategy (HAMS)©.